How to study the Bible

 For many people, trying to study the Bible tends to be a hit-or-miss activity which leads to a hit-and-miss interpretation.
 This leads us to the question, are all Biblical Interpretations equal?

 Over the years people have said, “Well, that's your interpretation!”
 This implies all interpretations are equal or valid.
-The point of any Biblical Interpretation is not to support our opinions, but to find out what the author’s thoughts and intents were.
+The point of any Biblical Interpretation is not to support our opinions, but to find out what the author’s (and therefore, God's) thoughts and intents were.

-The other problem that we face today is that most Christians don’t seem to realize that Biblical Interpretation is a science, and like all science if you don’t apply measurable standards you end up with corrupt data which leads to people misinterpreting the information.
+The other problem we face today is that most Christians don’t seem to realize Biblical Interpretation is a science; and like all science, if you don’t apply measurable standards, you end up with corrupt data which leads to people misinterpreting the information.

 The science of Biblical Interpretation is called “Hermeneutics” (i.e., the skill or art of interpretation).
 The Apostle Paul told Timothy that he was to “rightly handle” (Greek: orthotomeo, to cut a straight line, to guide the Word of Truth along a straight line) “the Word of God” (2 Timothy 2:15).
 We are also told in 2 Corinthians 2:17 that some people “abuse” (Greek: kapeleuo, to be a huckster, to adulterate) God’s Word.

 -- So you see, not all interpretations are equal --

 Some simple guidelines to follow